igormusic/CIS-2014-PingAccess-3.0-SDK-Demo/README.md

 		$git checkout BEGIN

 1. Examine the Rule class.
 Now we see that the Rule has been mostly blanked out.
 It's just a simple Rule that extends *com.pingidentity.pa.sdk.policy.RuleInterceptorBase*.  *RuleInterceptorBase* is a simple base class - you don't have to extend it, and could merely implement the interface *com.pingidentity.pa.sdk.policy.RuleInterceptor*.
-The class we are creating is named *com.pingidentity.pa.sample.SampleRule*, and has ide-generated default method implementations, which we'll revisit later. <JH: Please confirm that this rewrite is correct.>
+The class we are creating is named *com.pingidentity.pa.sample.SampleRule*, and has ide-generated default method implementations, which we'll revisit later.

 1. Examine the Services file.
 It is already defined for you, but if you needed to create one, you would create a file with the same name as the SPI interface.
 For example: